Ancient Egypt Sleep Stories: 6 Hours of Pharaohs, Pyramids and Daily Life (2026)

 The pyramids were already ancient when Caesar arrived in Egypt.
 The Sphinx was already a ruin.
-The civilization that built them had risen, peaked, fractured, been conquered, and partially recovered — all before the Roman Empire existed.
-Ancient Egypt spanned 3,000 years, and within that span it changed dramatically: the Old Kingdom that raised the great pyramids of Giza was as distant from Cleopatra as Cleopatra is from us.
-When you listen to ancient Egypt sleep stories, you are not listening to one civilization — you are listening to dozens, layered on top of each other in the same river valley.
+The civilization that built them had risen, peaked, fractured, been conquered, and partially recovered, all before the Roman Empire existed.
+Ancient Egypt spanned 3,000 years, and within that span it changed dramatically.
+The Old Kingdom that raised the great pyramids of Giza was as distant from Cleopatra as Cleopatra is from us.
+When you listen to ancient Egypt sleep stories, you are not listening to one civilization.
+You are listening to dozens, layered on top of each other in the same river valley.

 The Learn While You Sleep channel has built an entire playlist of Egyptian sleep content: pharaohs, pyramids, daily life, tomb builders, the homes people lived in, the gods they feared.
 All of it narrated slowly and steadily, built for the hours between midnight and dawn.